wsimmonds/hindsight/README.md

 ## What is Hindsight?

 Hindsight™ is an agent memory system built to create smarter agents that learn over time.
-It eliminates the shortcomings of alternative techniques such as RAG and knowledge graph.
+It eliminates the shortcomings of alternative techniques such as RAG and knowledge graph and delivers state-of-the-art performance on long term memory tasks.

 Hindsight addresses common challenges that have frustrated AI engineers building agents to automate tasks and assist users with conversational interfaces.
 Many of these challenges stem directly from a lack of memory.